paralax/ColossalOpera/easy/shuffle.md

 # Output Description

-Your program should emit the values in any order except the one given.
+Your program should emit the values in any non-sorted order.
 You should maximize the entropy if you can.
 From our example:

 	7 5 4 3 1 8 2 6